jacobsokolove/SparkMaconArduinobot/README.md

 # SparkMaconArduinobot
 A simple robot designed for teaching people new to programming how to use Arduino C to program a bot.

-To make your own: using the attached files laser cut the frame out of 1/8" material.
+To make your own: using the attached files laser cut the frame out of 1/8" x 8" x 12".

 Parts list:

 Laser cut:

   1 of Each:

     Arduino Holder Top
     Body

   2 of Each:

     Arduino Holder Side
     Servo Bottom Holder
     Wheel

   4 of Each: